kfarst/kfarst.github.io/source/about.md

 permalink: /about/
 ---

-I am a software engineer in Silicon Valley with over 7 years of experience in web and mobile development.
+I am a software engineer in Silicon Valley with almost a decade of experience in web and mobile development.
 I have a diverse background as a full-stack Ruby on Rails developer, front-end AngularJS, and iOS developer in multiple capacities and roles, as well as a team lead and manager.